probe-rs/probe-rs/README.md

 Don't hesitate to [file an issue](https://github.com/probe-rs/probe-rs/issues/new), ask questions on [Matrix](https://matrix.to/#/#probe-rs:matrix.org), or contact [@Yatekii](https://github.com/Yatekii) via e-mail.

-There is also a [trouble-shooting section](https://probe.rs/docs/knowledge-base/troubleshooting/) on the [project page](https://probe.rs/).
+There is also a [troubleshooting section](https://probe.rs/docs/knowledge-base/troubleshooting/) on the [project page](https://probe.rs/).

 ### How can I help?